 - Soybean is processed into different soy products like soy milk, soy flour, cottage cheese such as tofu and fermented products like miso and tempeh.

-- Protein requirements increase during pregnancy to meet the daily requirements of you as well as your developing unborn baby.
+- Protein requirements increase during pregnancy to meet the daily requirements of you as well as for the baby’s development.

 - Soy foods contribute smartly to your increased protein need.
 Thus, incorporation of soy products can be a good choice during pregnancy.

-Soybeans are an effective alternative for animal proteins and may be a useful addition to fulfill the increased protein requirements during pregnancy.
+Soybeans are an effective alternative for animal proteins and may be a useful addition to a healthy diet to meet the increased protein requirements during pregnancy.
 However, there is controversy regarding the consumption of soybeans during pregnancy due to the presence of phytoestrogens in them.
 This estrogenic effect of soybean derivatives may affect hormone balance during pregnancy, and babies can be sensitive to this change later in pregnancy.
 However, soy products need not be avoided throughout pregnancy.
 It is advisable to consume soybean in moderate amounts when pregnant and consult your healthcare provider to clear your doubts.